subcoin-project/subcoin/README.md

 ## Pros

 - 🔄 **Fast Sync**.
-Employs Substrate's advanced state sync strategy, enabling Bitcoin fast sync by downloading all headers and the state at a specific block.
+Employs Substrate's advanced state sync strategy, enabling Bitcoin fast sync by downloading all headers and the state at a specific block, in decentralized manner.
-- 🔗 **Substrate Integration**: Utilizes Substrate framework provide production-level blockchain infrastructures.
+- 🔗 **Substrate Integration**: Utilizes Substrate framework to provide production-level blockchain infrastructures.

 ## Disclaimer